John A. Macdonald Legacy Review

 • David Garneau

-by David Garneau, over 3 years ago
+by David Garneau, about 5 years ago

 I moved to Regina 21 years ago from Alberta.
 In order to get a feel for the place, I walked.
 Beautiful place.
 But I was stunned to see a statue of John A Macdonald statue in the middle of the city.
 As a Métis man, I was puzzled why citizens here, in a city of few statues, chose to erect this one, to celebrate someone who had never even visited the place.
 Knowing that Louis Riel was hung in Regina, and played such a dramatic role in helping to shape this region, I was surprised to see Macdonald rather than...
 Continue reading